Tax Evasion Defense Attorney in West Palm Beach

-Come tax season, many individuals and businesses do all they can to reduce their tax burden.
+Come tax season, many individuals and businesses in Florida do all they can to reduce their tax burden.
 Taxes may be reduced by claiming permissible deductions and credits.
 Seeking to lower your tax burden through these methods is known as tax avoidance, which is a legal process that should not be confused with tax evasion, a federal crime.

 West Palm Beach Tax Fraud Defense Attorney